What Sellers Can Do If a Home Appraisal Comes in Low

 Neglected upkeep

 Homeowners tired of having their homes on the market also might have put aside minor household repairs and slacked off on cleaning up.
-Those little things too can cast your home in a bad light.
+Those little things hurt your appraisal and cast your home in a bad light, too.

 While appraisers strive to provide an objective assessment of value, they are still human.
 Hoffman says that “If they [appraisers] are not wowed by the property and sold on the property while they’re there, that can be an issue.”

-“Treat it just like you would if it was a buyer,” Hoffman says.
+“Treat it just like you would if it were a buyer,” Hoffman says.
 “It is a showing.
-You have to sell the appraiser.”
+You have to sell to the appraiser.”

 “I think appraisers may come in at a different price point if the house is under contract at a certain price point.
 They may take that into consideration when applying a home value,” Sawyer says.
 “So, you may not get the same evaluation if you’re doing an appraisal before you list the house.”